bikram20/nim-deploy/cloud-service-providers/DigitalOcean/DOKS/README.md

 Run the commands in the file `samba-server-on-droplet.sh`.

-At minimum, you will have to modify the volume to be shared.
+At minimum, you will have to modify the volume path that is to be shared.
 You may want to customize the username/password.

 ### Setup SMB CSI Provisioner on DOKS